Yitzhak Rabin: Minister of Defense (1984–1990)

 From 1984 until 1990, Labor was in government as part of the coalitions which formed the 21st and 22nd governments during the 11th Knesset and the 23rd government during the first portion of the 10th Knesset.

 From 1984 to 1990, Rabin served as Minister of Defense in several national unity governments led by prime ministers Yitzhak Shamir and Shimon Peres.
 When Rabin came to office, Israeli troops were still deep in Lebanon.
 Rabin ordered their withdrawal to a "Security Zone" on the Lebanese side of the border.
 The South Lebanon Army was active in this zone, along with the Israeli Defence Forces.

 On 4 August 1985 Minister of Defence Rabin introduced an Iron Fist policy in the West Bank, reviving the use of British Mandate era legislation to detain people without trial, demolish houses, close newspapers and institutions as well as deporting activists.
 The change in policy came after a sustained public campaign demanding a tougher policy following the May 1985 prisoner exchange in which 1,150 Palestinians had been released.

-When the first Intifada broke out, Rabin adopted harsh measures to stop the violent riots, even authorizing the use of "Force, might and beatings," on the rioters.
-The derogative term the "bone breaker" was used as a critical International slogan.
+In December 1987, the most significant series of demonstrations and riots by Palestinians since the start of the Israeli broke out, soon transforming into a sustained popular uprising known as the First Intifada and marked by civil disobediance, strikes, boycotts of Israeli goods and institutions, and the creation of underground local institutions like classrooms and cooperatives.
+After initially failing to recognise the seriousness of the situation while out of the country on a diplomatic trip to the United States, Rabin adopted harsh measures to stop the uprising, ordering the Israeli military to use "force, might, and beatings" on Palestinian demonstrators.
+The measures led to significant international criticism, with the derogative term "bone breaker" was used as a critical international slogan.
 The combination of the failure of the "Iron Fist" policy, Israel's deteriorating international image, and Jordan cutting legal and administrative ties to the West Bank with the U.S.'s recognition of the PLO as the representative of the Palestinian people forced Rabin to seek an end to the violence through negotiation and dialogue with the PLO.

-In 1988 Rabin was responsible for the assassination of Abu Jihad in Tunis and two weeks later he personally supervised the destruction of the Hizbullah stronghold in Meidoun during Operation Law and Order, in which the IDF claimed 40-50 Hizbullah fighters were killed.
+In 1988 Rabin was responsible for the assassination of Abu Jihad in Tunis and two weeks later he personally supervised the destruction of the Hizbullah stronghold in Meidoun during Operation Law and Order, in which the IDF said 40–50 Hizbullah fighters were killed.
 Three Israeli soldiers were killed and seventeen wounded.

 Minister of Defence Rabin planned and executed the 27 July 1989 abduction of the Hizbullah leader Sheikh Abdel Karim Obeid and two of his aides from Jibchit in South Lebanon.
 Hizbullah responded by announcing the execution of Colonel Higgins, a senior American officer working with UNIFIL who had been kidnapped in February 1988.